guildai/guild.ai/pages/guildfile.md

   main: train_classifier
 ```

+!!! note
-Do not include the file name extension when specifying a main module
+    Do not include the file name extension when specifying a main
-for an operation.
-The attribute value specifies a Python *module* and
+    module for an operation.
+The attribute value specifies a Python
-not a file name.
+    *module* and not a file name.

 See also: